Karthik00769/RankUp/README.md

-# RankUp: AI-Powered Resume Builder for Students
+# RankUp: AI-Powered Resume Builder for Students(VibeCode-India 2025)

 Welcome to **RankUp**—a project I developed to empower Tier-2 and Tier-3 college students in India to create professional, ATS-friendly resumes with ease.
 By harnessing the capabilities of Google Gemini AI, RankUp delivers tailored resume content, intelligent suggestions, and seamless PDF export, all within a modern, user-friendly interface.